calvintam236/media-plyr/README.md

 # Media-Plyr
-A media player for every device powered by Plyr.
+A local subtitle-capable media player that powered by Plyr for all devices.